-Ananth Padmanabhan is a fellow at the Centre for Policy Research.
+Ananth Padmanabhan is a visiting fellow at the Centre for Policy Research.
 His research interests are in the fields of technology policy, intellectual property rights, and innovation scholarship.
 He has authored a leading treatise, Intellectual Property Rights: Infringement and Remedies (LexisNexis, 2012), and co-edited an important volume, India as a Pioneer of Innovation (OUP, 2017).

 Over the past few years, he has critically examined the policy implications of a wide range of technologies and solutions including digital identities, blockchain, civilian drones, gene editing, and electric mobility, with special focus on ease of innovating in India.
 His chapter on Big Data in a forthcoming volume on Regulation in India: Design, Capacity, Performance (Hart Publishing, 2019), is part of a continuing initiative to examine the public law and regulatory dimensions of new technologies.
 It builds on his understanding of the Indian State and the Supreme Court within the constitutional context, explored through chapters in Rethinking Public Institutions in India (OUP, 2017), and the Oxford Handbook of the Indian Constitution (OUP, 2016).
 He engages in broader public conversations on the impact of technology through his opinion pieces in ThePrint, Livemint, Indian Express, and other print / new media.